kotashida/Multilingual-Wikipedia-Sentiment-Analysis/README.md

 This folder contains Python scripts used for sentiment and correlation analysis.

+### Multilingual Wikipedia Sentiment Analysis BERT AND XLM-RoBERTa.py
+- Analyzes sentiment scores for articles in multiple languages using bert-base-multilingual-uncased-sentiment and twitter-XLM-roBERTa-base.
+- Outputs: The CSV files in the sentiment_statistics folder.

+### Multilingual Wikipedia Sentiment Analysis LaBSE.py
+- Analyzes sentiment scores using the LaBSE model.
+- Outputs: The CSV files in the sentiment_statistics folder.

 ### Sentiment_Favorable_Correlation.py
 -   Analyzes sentiment scores for each language.
 -   Outputs: The CSV files in the article_favorable_correlation folder.